meshr-net/meshr_win32/readme.txt

             from it, then meshr launches on your computer olsrd routing service and looks for available TOR proxy servers.
 Once it finds working one it launches (in "%meshr%/lib/tor-tun.bat"):
-              1. badvpn-tun2socks It connects your TAP adapter with to TOR proxy server.
+              1. badvpn-tun2socks It connects your TAP adapter with a TOR proxy server from mesh network.
 As a result new local internet gateway is created: 10.177.254.2
               2. dns2socks It creates local dns server 10.177.254.1 for
                  resolving Internet domains thru TOR socks server.
               3. Default gateway is set to 10.177.254.2 and dns is set to